 Then say they should never have given you the account:

-You should never have allowed me to open an account with such a large credit limit.
-When I applied in 2018, you should have checked my credit record and would have seen I had recent missed payments to a credit card and a default only two months before on a loan.
+[if you had already missed payments] When I applied, you should have checked my credit record and would have seen I had recent missed payments to a credit card and a default only five months before on a loan.

 AND/OR say that they should not have increased your credit limit: